coffeedome/rusty-metrics/README.md

 ## Open Items:
 ### Upcoming features:
 - **Rustlang is a compiled language** and as such the compiled binary can be run on any machine without needing to have rust installed.
 The next feature will include a binary that can take arguments to perform the same tasks without needing cargo/rustc.
-- **N string sequence**: The program is currently hard-coded to capture 3-word sequences.
-With parameters this can be extended to "N" count of words in sequence.
+- **N string sequence and N most frequent lines**: The program is currently hard-coded to capture 3-word sequences and print the 100 most common 3-sequence grouprs.
+With parameters this can be extended to "N" count of words in sequence and "Z" most frequent groups in the set.
 - **Run in container**: Dockerfile included to run on Alpine Linux container.
 This will include a small set RESTful APIs for accessibility via multiple types of thin clients (e.g. Postman, ReactJS, etc.)
 - **Code coverage and static analysis**: the current code has a couple of assertions; more assertions will be added and Sonarqube implemented for static analysis.
 - **Instrumentation for APM metrics with OpenTracing API**: some key methods will be instrumented with OpenTracing API in order to observe performance and make future performance improvements.